Carboplatin and etoposide

 - Tiredness and breathlessness due to a drop in red blood cells (anaemia) – you may need a blood transfusion

-- Feeling or being sick, which is usually well controlled with anti sickness drugs
+- Feeling or being sick, which is usually well controlled with anti sickness medicines

 - Hair loss